 3. Serial Numbers

 Rolex pays attention to every single detail and leaves nothing out, down to the way the serial numbers are written on the watches even.
 On an original Rolex watch, serial numbers typically have super fine details.
 On a fake one, however, the serial numbers have a cheap look just like the body of the watch.
-Find out more about this is in our article on How To Tell If A Rolex Is Fake.
+Find out more about this is in our article on How Can I Tell If A Rolex Is Real?

 4. Poor Detailing On The Movement